Roman–Sabine wars

 The Roman–Sabine wars were a series of wars during the early expansion of ancient Rome in central Italy against their northern neighbours, the Sabines.
 It is commonly accepted that the events pre-dating the Roman Republic in 509 BC are semi-legendary in nature.

 Rape of the Sabine women

+The so-called "Rape of the Sabine Women" was a legendary mass abduction or Bride kidnapping by Rome in the mid-8th century BC.

-Following the so-called "Rape of the Sabine Women" it is said that the Sabines and other tribes launched an invasion of Rome, which ended in peace and supposedly common rule of the two kingdoms between the Roman Romulus and the Sabine Titus Tatius.
+Following this, it is said that the Sabines and other tribes launched an invasion of Rome, which ended in peace and supposedly common rule of the two kingdoms between the Roman Romulus and the Sabine Titus Tatius.

 War with Tullus Hostilius

 In the 7th century BC, during the reign of Rome's third king Tullus Hostilius, the Sabines and the Romans again warred.
 The pretexts for the war were, on the Roman side, that a number of Roman merchants had been seized by the Sabines at a market near the temple of Feronia, and on the Sabine side, that some of the Sabines were being detained at Rome.
 The Sabines sought and obtained the help of some volunteers from Veii, although the government of Veii did not come to their aid, holding faith to the peace treaty previously made with Romulus.

 Tullus invaded Sabine territory and met the Sabines at the forest called Malitiosa.
 The Roman force was superior in both infantry and cavalry.
 In particular, the Roman cavalry had recently been augmented by the addition of ten new turmae of equites from among the Albans who now dwelt in Rome.
 The Romans won the battle after a cavalry charge threw the Sabines into disarray.
 The Sabines suffered heavy losses during the retreat.